 If you just want to upgrade to the latest TeXShop, get

-- Latest TeXShop Version 3 for Lion and Mountain Lion (50.7 MB)
+- Latest TeXShop Version 3 for Lion or higher (50.7 MB)

 - Latest TeXShop Version 2 for systems 10.4, 10.5, 10.6, 10.7, 10.8 (50.7 MB, system 10.5 or higher recommended)

 - Source Code for Version 2

 Below is a list of changes made in the latest version of TeXShop.

 Shortcut for New Users Who Want To Test Drive TeX

 TeXShop is a front end to TeX and LaTeX, but when TeXShop typesets, it calls command line programs in an underlying TeX distribution.
 This distribution must be obtained separately.
 The TeX distribution contains the actual typesetting programs by Knuth and others, various fonts used by TeX, and a vast array of support style files and other auxiliary files.